-As you document each step, make sure you also indicate who is responsible and how long each task takes.
+As you document each step, make sure you indicate who is responsible and how long each task takes.

 4. Identify inefficiencies and areas of improvement.

 In order to improve your process, you’ll need to use a critical eye to identify areas of inefficiency or non-value-added activities.
-These are known in the world of Lean as "waste."
+In the world of Lean, these are known as “waste.”

-Defects — Providing incorrect, unclear, or outdated information to a prospect.
+- Defects.
+This involves providing incorrect, unclear, or outdated information to a prospect.

 - Overproduction, or over-communicating with a prospect to repeatedly gather information or clarify requests.

-Waiting — Time spent waiting on answers or information from other areas of your company (including marketing, production, and inventory) that impact your ability to share information with prospects in a timely manner.
+- Waiting.
+This is the time spent waiting on answers or information from other areas of your company.
+This impacts your ability to share information with prospects promptly.

-Under-utilized talent — The amount of time sales reps spend on tasks that are not related to selling and engaging with prospects.
+- Under-utilized talent, or the amount of time sales reps spend on tasks that are not related to selling and engaging with prospects.
 This can include manually running processes, creating proposals, and looking for information.

-Transportation — The area of sales doesn’t typically involve the transportation of parts or goods related to manufacturing.
-In sales, transportation waste can be equated to time wasted during the flow of information.
+- Transportation.
+While sales doesn’t typically involve the transportation of parts, sales teams experience an equivalent in the form of time wasted in the flow of information.
 Teams that don’t use a CRM to automate and prioritize communication often deal with a great deal of transportation waste.

-Inventory — As a sales rep, your deliverables to your prospects are considered your "inventory."
-This can include providing quotes, pricing information, and negotiation deliverables in a timely manner.
+- Inventory.
+As a sales rep, your deliverables to your prospects are considered your "inventory."
+This can include providing quotes, pricing information, and negotiation deliverables on time.

-Motion — In Lean, motion waste occurs when more steps than necessary are taken to fulfill a task or statement of work.
+- Motion.
+In Lean, motion waste occurs when more steps than necessary are taken to fulfill a task or statement of work.
 For your sales process, look for ways to expedite or automate tasks to improve motion, such as setting up CRM integrations.

 5. Map out the future state of the process.